DushmanthaBandaranayake/log4j2-snmp-appender/Readme.md

 package org.dush.log4j2.intefaces;

 /**
- * Can have custom implemention by implementing this calss.
+ * Can have custom implemention by implementing this interface.
- * For example if the SNMP message should be send using different SNMP library/vendor such as wengsoft net-snmp java library
+ * For example if the SNMP message should be send using different SNMP library/vendor such as `wengsoft net-snmp` java library
- * implement this interface and add the fully qualified name of the implementation into log4j configuration.
+ * implement this interface and add the fully qualified name of the concrete calass into log4j configuration.
 And note any third party
- * libraries should be provided also if need.
+ * libraries should be available int he calsspath.
  *
  * @author dushmantha (<a href="mailto:dushmanthab99@gmail.com">dushmanthab99@gmail.com</a>)
  * date 2018-nov-12